mathiasisaksen/idw/README.md

 ### Three-dimensional data
 For the three-dimensional example, we'll use the `generateNoiseIDW` function to generate an `IDW` object with 40 random positions and values.
-The positions are sampled from the cuboid [-1, 1] × [-1, 1] × [0, 1], and the function is tileable/periodic along the z-dimension.
+The positions are sampled from [-1, 1] × [-1, 1] × [0, 1], and the function is tileable/periodic along the z-dimension.
 The RNG is specified using a seed value of 1.

 ``` js